borntofrappe/python-scripts/medical-data-visualizer/README.md

 Just like with the project **demographic-data-analyzer**, there is a `.csv` file describing the data, and this stores a subset of the original source data.

+I've added two more files than actually necessary:

-_Small note_: I've added a `min.py` file to experiment freely with the pandas and seaborn libraries. `main.py` is ultimately the source of truth.
-It is structured to comply with freeCodeCamp testing suite, and ultimately it describes the code submitted to the platform.
+- `min.py`. `main.py` is structured to comply with freeCodeCamp testing suite, but it allows for less experimentation.
+With `min.py` I tried my luck with the pandas and seaborn library without considering the initial requirements.

+- `.gitignore`.
+This additional gitignore file is added to disregard the `.png` images produced by the script.
+I feel the output is less important than the script producing it, and the images would pollute the repository.

 ## Assignment